Chris10M/jpeg-compression-detection/README.md

 ### Train

-To train the model, we run train.py
+To train the DNN model, we run train.py

 ```
 python3 train.py